 View our nearly 550 OBX vacation rental homes from Corolla to Hatteras Island and then book online, or call us at (800) 458-3830.

-“Rain, rain go away” is the tune we’ve all been humming on the Outer Banks today.
-Tropical Storm Hermine appears to be traveling along the coastline this weekend and will most likely bring some heavy wind and rain to the area.
-Don’t let the weather damper your vacation!
-There are still plenty of Outer Banks activities to keep you entertained and occupied when you can’t be at the beach.
+Oh, rain; can’t live with it, can’t live without it.
+While you may be singing “rain, rain, go away” today, you shouldn’t let the weather damper your vacation!
+There are still plenty of Outer Banks activities to keep you entertained and occupied when you can’t be at the beach!
 Looking for things to do this weekend?
 Check out our list of top 50 rainy day activities.

 After all, a rainy day at the beach is better than a sunny day at the office!
 We hope you stay safe and dry this weekend.
 Stay up-to-date with storm information on Resort Realty’s Facebook page.